From November 2023, non-EU visitors to Europe's Schengen member countries will need to apply for ETIAS or a Schengen visa

 ETIAS validity and fees

-Once issued, ETIAS will allow its holder to stay in 26 Schengen countries for a period of up to 90 days in any 180-day period.
+Once issued, ETIAS will allow its holder to stay in 26 Schengen countries for a period of up to 90 days in a 180-day period.
 The authorisation is valid for three (3) years from the date of issue or until the passport expires, whichever comes first.

 Is ETIAS the same as a Schengen visa?

 No. ETIAS is an authorisation, not a visa.
-It is different from a Schengen visa.

 A Schengen visa is for visitors from a country that requires a visa to visit any of the Schengen member states and the process is not affected by ETIAS.